nknorg/nkn/README.md

 `nknd` uses Let's Encrypt to apply and renew TLS certificate and put in into `cert/` directory.

+By default `nknd` will generate certificate with `x-x-x-x.ipv4.nknlabs.io` domain name which `x-x-x-x` is your ipv4 address, replace dot with dash.

+If you would like to use your own domain name, simply set `CertDomainName` with your domain name in `config.json`, `nknd` will automatically apply or renew certificate from Let's Encrypt and deploy it.

+If you already have certificate and want to use it in `nknd`, you can put it in the `certs` directory then set `HttpsJsonDomain` `HttpWssDomain` with your domain name, `HttpsJsonCert` `HttpsJsonKey` `HttpWssCert` `HttpWssKey` with your certificate full chain file and private key file.

 #### Data and Logs

 After `nknd` starts, it will creates two directories: `ChainDB` to store